 3.5 Monthly Fuel Gas to Be Delivered.
 No later than the tenth Business Day prior to the end of each month, ENA shall send Customer a written notice specifying in reasonable detail the amount of the Monthly Fuel Gas to Be Delivered to ENA for the immediately succeeding month.
 The Monthly Fuel Gas to Be Delivered shall be delivered to ENA in equal daily installments at the Designated Delivery Point(s).
 On a daily basis, ENA shall nominate the Designated Delivery Point(s) to receive the Fuel Gas in accordance with the terms and conditions of Customer's Tariff.
 The provisions of Customer's Tariff shall govern the delivery and receipt of the Fuel Gas to the extent any of such provisions are not provided for herein.

+3.6 Delivery of Remaining Fuel Gas Credits.
+If at the termination of this Agreement there is any Fuel Gas which is owed to Customer by ENA in accordance with Section 3.4(b) of this Agreement (the “Fuel Gas Delivery Credit”), then within thirty (30) days after the termination of this Agreement, ENA shall pay to Customer, by wire transfer to an account designated by Customer in writing, an amount of money equal to the product of the total Fuel Gas Delivery Credit (in MMBtu) times $2.19 per MMBtu.
+This section shall survive termination of this Agreement.

-3.6 ENA's Failure to Provide HP-hours.
-If in any month (a) ENA fails to provide the HP-hours required by Customer for the operation of the Compressors, and such failure is not excused by Force Majeure, by scheduled maintenance (as described in Section 5.1(b)), by a relocation of theNew Compressor Motor (as contemplated by Section 3.7), or by Customer, and (b) Customer incurs on the pipeline served by the Compressor Station a decrease in pressure and flow resulting from ENA's failure, then ENA shall pay as liquidated damages to Customer an amount equal to the lesser of: (i) the actual damages incurred by Customer or (ii) $30,000 per day (or any part thereof) of outage.
+3.7 ENA's Failure to Provide HP-hours.
+If in any month (a) ENA fails to provide the HP-hours required by Customer for the operation of the Compressors, and such failure is not excused by Force Majeure, by scheduled maintenance (as described in Section 5.1(b)), by a relocation of the Compressor Motor (as contemplated by Section 3.8), or by Customer, and (b) Customer incurs on the pipeline served by the Compressor Station a decrease in pressure and flow resulting from ENA's failure, then ENA shall pay as liquidated damages to Customer an amount equal to the lesser of: (i) the actual damages incurred by Customer or (ii) $30,000 per day (or any part thereof) of outage.
 Customer and ENA agree that in no event shall ENA be required pursuant to the terms and conditions of this Section to pay Customer more than $200,000 per Contract Year.
-Within 30 days of Customer's written demand for payment under this Section 3.6, which demand shall be accompanied by written documentation in form and substance reasonably satisfactory to ENA evidencing Customer's pressure reductions, ENA shall pay such liquidated damages to Customer.
+Within 30 days of Customer's written demand for payment under this Section 3.7, which demand shall be accompanied by written documentation in form and substance reasonably satisfactory to ENA evidencing Customer's pressure reductions, ENA shall pay such liquidated damages to Customer.

-3.7 Relocation of New Compressor Motor.
-At any time after the fifth anniversary of the Start Date, Customer shall have the option to move theNew Compressor Motor and install it at a new or different compressor station at Customer's expense.
-In such event, this Agreement shall remain in full force and effect and Customer shall continue to be obligated to pay the Annual Demand Charge and Monthly Fuel Gas Payable during the period while theNew Compressor Motor is being moved.
-In the event that ENA is required to negotiate a new power supply agreement or amend the current power supply agreement in order to obtain electrical energy to serve the site of the relocatedNew Compressor Motor, Customer and ENA agree to amend the terms of this Agreement so that both parties are kept economically whole.
+3.8 Relocation of Compressor Motor.
+At any time after the fifth anniversary of the Start Date, Customer shall have the option to move the Compressor Motor and install it at a new or different compressor station at Customer's expense.
+In such event, this Agreement shall remain in full force and effect and Customer shall continue to be obligated to pay the Annual Demand Charge and Monthly Fuel Gas Payable during the period while the Compressor Motor is being moved.
+In the event that ENA is required to negotiate a new power supply agreement or amend the current power supply agreement in order to obtain electrical energy to serve the site of the relocated Compressor Motor, Customer and ENA agree to amend the terms of this Agreement so that both parties are kept economically whole.

 ARTICLE 4.